How to Cut Corners and Get Bounded Convex Curvature

-Similarly, we say that a closed curve has \emph{bounded curvature in general} if it turns to the left and to the right with curvature at most $1$.
+Similarly, we say that $\QQ$ has \emph{bounded concave curvature} if the complement $\QQ^c$ has bounded convex curvature.

-A nice composition property of sets of bounded convex curvature is that if we take two such sets $\QQ_1$ and $\QQ_2$, unite them, and fill out any holes, then the resulting set, denoted $\QQ_1\uplus\QQ_2$, has bounded convex curvature.
-See Figure \ref{compositionFig}, where the boundary of $\QQ_1\uplus\QQ_2$ is the thick curve.
-This composition property does not hold if we demand that the curvature is bounded in general.

-The input to our problem is a simply-connected closed set of points $\PP$ in the plane such that the boundary $\partial \PP$ is a curvilinear polygon consisting of $n$ line segments and circular arcs of arbitrary radii.
-We present an algorithm that in $O(n\log n)$ time finds the unique maximum subset $\QQ \subseteq \PP$ of bounded convex curvature, that is, $\QQ$ contains any other $\QQ' \subseteq\PP$ of bounded convex curvature.
-See Figure \ref{disconnectedFig} for an example.

-We note that the uniqueness of a maximal subset $\QQ$ of bounded convex curvature follows from the composition property; for if there was another $\QQ'\subseteq \PP$ of bounded convex curvature that was not contained in $\QQ$, then $\QQ\uplus\QQ'$ would also be contained in $\PP$ and have bounded convex curvature, contradicting the maximality of $\QQ$.
+An appealing composition property of sets of bounded convex curvature is that if we take two such sets $\QQ_1$ and $\QQ_2$, then the union $\QQ_1\cup\QQ_2$ also has bounded convex curvature, as demonstrated in Figure~\ref{compositionFig} (left).
+Thus, if $\PP$ is a region of points and $\QQ\subset\PP$ is a maximal (with respect to inclusion) subset of bounded convex curvature, it follows that $\QQ$ is the unique such subset; for if there was another $\QQ'\subseteq \PP$ of bounded convex curvature that was not contained in $\QQ$, then $\QQ\cup\QQ'$ would be a larger subset of bounded convex curvature, contradicting the maximality of $\QQ$.